Basic database preparation and maintenance

-“All” only has effect if your applications provides correct headers for Full Page Caching.
+“All” only has an effect if your application provides correct headers for Full Page Caching.
 Caching should never be set to off in production environments.

-- Reduce the PHP Memory Limit setting Set ut to the lowest possible working value.
+- Reduce the PHP Memory Limit setting Set it to the lowest possible working value.
 This increases scalability and allows for more concurrent traffic.

 The AccessLog file contains a list of all requests that are served by the backend server Apache.
 Cached elements are served directly from Nginx, and will only show up in this log file when they are read for the first time, or re-read later.

 - Check for Amplification requests.